 We are proud to be working in partnership with Green Street Studios in order to build this unique festival.

 Please see our staff page for more information on the amazing people helping us with both NMC and the 2017 Festival.

-Sarah Mae Gibbons (co-founder/director/lead stage manager) originally from Athens, Ohio earned her BFA in dance and minor in education from The Ohio State University.
+Sarah Mae Gibbons (Executive Director/ Co-Founder/ Lead Stage Manager) originally from Athens, Ohio earned her BFA in dance and minor in education from The Ohio State University.
 She continued her training through a Yoga Teaching Certification and Thai Massage Level I Certificate as well as becoming a Licensed Massage Therapist.
 Sarah Mae is currently enrolled in The New England School of Homeopathy.

 As an administrator, Sarah Mae holds experience managing and programing for non-profit organizations such as Green Street Studios and Urban Arts Space as well as running education and mentor programs such as “Green Works”, “Moving Target” and “Balans Workshops”.
 She also holds experience coordinating/volunteering/managing events through Wexner Center For The Arts, Non Violent Communication, Cambridge Performance Project, Artist in Context, Not Me!
 Inc, Shambhala Boston and many others.
 She is currently on the new Artistic Advisory Committee of Green Street Studios.